middleware-labs/docs.middleware.io/aws/cloudwatch/README.md

-Configure CloudWatch using the AWS Console :
+Configure CloudWatch using the AWS Console with following steps :

 # Step 1 : Create a new Kinesis Data Firehose Delivery Stream